yulequan/Add-systemcall/README.md

 # CSCI-3150 Add system call in linux kernel

 In this lab tutorial, we will introduce how to add a system call to linux kernel in our VM.
-At the same time, we will also introduce how to compile and install the linux kernl from source.
+At the same time, we will also introduce how to compile and install the linux kernel from source.